 - Rinse the beans out thoroughly and set aside.

-- Heat the olive oil in a large pot over medium-high heat and saute the onions, stirring occasionally, until they just begin to brown, about 5 minutes.
+- Heat the olive oil in a large pot over medium-high heat and sautรฉ the onions, stirring occasionally,ย until they just begin to brown, about 5 minutes.
 Add the garlic and cook for another minute.

 - Add the white wine and cook this down by half.

-- Uncover the pot and add the sausage, beans and collard greens.
+- Uncover the pot and add the sausage and beans.
 Cook for another 10 minutes.
 Serve with ground black pepper.

 I grew up on Cape Cod, surrounded by many Azoreans (including my eldest’s great-grandmother, who arrived in New Bedford at the age of 15, and lived past 100), and we called this kale soup, and made it with common curly kale, kidney or red beans, *and* potatoes.
 There is no substitute for linguica in this dish.
 I live in Tucson, now, where it is hard to come by.
 Gonna try making some linguica first, and then maybe some kale soup.